adamdehaven/fetchurls/README.md

 To prevent excluding files matching the default list of file extensions, simply pass an empty string `""`

-**Note**: The list of file extensions must be passed inside quotes.

 ### sleep

 - Usage: `-s`, `--sleep`